-Here are a few pointers to help you select the best cuts of meat for your homemade beef jerky.
+Here are a few pointers to help you select the best cuts of meat for your beef jerky.

 1. Buy Fresh Beef

-One key thing that most people overlook is the freshness of the meat for jerky.
+One key thing that most people overlook is the freshness of the meat for beef jerky.
 Purchase only fresh beef at all times.